 2. Traversal:

-After initializing, the const_iterator may be used to iterate across the list.
-In order to perform this, the iterator must traverse the list one element at a time until it reaches the end.
-Loop constructs, such as a for loop or a while loop can do this.
+Once initialized, the const_iterator enables traversing the list sequentially.
+To achieve this, the iterator must move through the list one item at a time until it reaches the conclusion.
+This can be accomplished using loop structures like a for loop or a while loop.

 3. Termination Condition

-Until the const_iterator reaches the end of the list, the traverse continues.
-You can determine whether the iterator has reached the end of the list by comparing it with the end iterator of the list.
+As long as the const_iterator hasn't reached the conclusion of the list, the iteration process persists.
+Verifying if the iterator has hit the list's end involves comparing it with the list's end iterator.

 Example: